 To the average fitness enthusiast, core development might mean rippling washboard abs, but for the competing athlete looking to develop true functional strength, speed, and power, it means so much more.
 The truth is that developing a strong and efficient core is the body’s anchor to athletic success.
 That’s why, as performance coaches, we include core training in our programming with the implicit goal of helping our athletes to run faster, jump higher, or throw longer.

-The core can be defined as the structures that make up the Lumbo Pelvic Hip complex.
-In laymen’s term it can be translated as mid-thigh to collarbone.
+The core can be defined as the structures that make up the Lumbo Pelvic Hip complex – mid-thigh to collarbone.
 A strong core operates as one cohesive unit, enabling the athlete to produce force concentrically, decelerate force eccentrically, and stabilize against normal and abnormal forces in sport and daily activities.
 A weak core is a fundamental problem leading to inefficient movement, causing injury.

 A well-designed core training program can help your athletes gain neuromuscular control, stability, muscular endurance, strength, and power.
 The programming should be systematic, progressive, and functional, in order to put focus on force production, force reduction, and dynamic stabilization.
 These attributes allow the athlete to navigate the chaotic environment of competitive sport.

-Core stabilization exercises are exercises that involve little to no motion through the spine and pelvis.
+Core exercises that promote stabilization involve little to no motion through the spine and pelvis.

 Muscles do not work in isolation, therefore it is vital that train for dynamic stabilization.
 Efficient functional movement and elite performance elements of sport must be derived through a stable spine.
 Developing functional core stability will improve neuromuscular efficiency throughout the kinetic chain.

 - Lie face down on floor in prone position with feet shoulder width apart.

 - Place weight on forearms, dorsiflex feet, and pull toes toward shins.

 - Tighten glutes and brace core.